-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
-We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
+We will be alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection, and justice at the earliest opportunity.

 The procedures contained in this policy apply to all staff, supply staff, volunteers, and governors/members of L.E.A.D.
-Academy Trust, and are consistent with those of The Derby & Derbyshire Safeguarding Children Partnership.
+Academy Trust, and are consistent with those of Derby & Derbyshire Safeguarding Children Partnership.